 - We have extensive experience providing specialized services to give your clients the best possible quality of life with the funds that you win.
 These have included clients injured by medical malpractice, auto accidents, and personal injuries often resulting in TBI.

 - We report to superior courts across the state and our fees are routinely deemed reasonable.
 Upon request we will provide you our published fee schedule.

 What is the process for engaging Northwest Trustee & Management Services?

-- We will communicate with the attorney drafting the special needs trust and advise him or her on trust related issues
+- We will communicate with the attorney drafting the special needs trust and answer any questions they may have.